takeiteasy/xget/README.md

 xget also supports DCC RESUME, so if the connection is cut off, you can continue easily.</br>
 Pass the XDCC server, channel, bot and pack as a sort of link and xget does the rest.<br/>
 Links can be passed either through the arguments, or in a file, which is read line by line.<br/>
-Also, if you have mutiple packages from the same bot in a row, use a range, like x..y<br/>
+Also, if you have mutiple packages from the same bot in a row, use a range, like x..y or<br/>
+x..y|interval if you would like to specify a step interval for the range.<br/>

 ## Screenshot